stuRobotics/exploration-tool/README.md

 This pkg contain some tools which will be used in exploration.

 Functions:
-***Recording exploration trajectory
+***No.1 Recording exploration trajectory
-Recording exploration length and time
+No.2 Recording exploration length and time
-Calculate exploration percentage***
+No.3 Calculate exploration percentage***

 ### How to run this project?